fabnicol/mkg_docker_image/README.md

 ### Running MKG from the host

-Alternatively you can run your command line from the host:
+Alternatively you can run your command line from the host, preferably in daemon mode (-d):

-`# docker run --device /dev/vboxdrv:/dev/vboxdrv -v /dev/log:/dev/log mygentoo:1.0 bash -c "cd mkg && [nohup] ./mkg [your options] [&]"`
+`# docker run -dit --device /dev/vboxdrv:/dev/vboxdrv -v /dev/log:/dev/log mygentoo:1.O [your mkg options]`

+A nice way to avoid long command lines is to add to your **~/.bashrc**:

+`mkg() { docker run -dit --device /dev/vboxdrv:/dev/vboxdrv -v /dev/log:/dev/log mygentoo:1.O "$@" }`

+so that after running `source ~/.bashrc`, you just have to call mkg as if it were an installed script:

+`mkg gentoo2.iso ncpus=2 verbose [...]`

+[note the ID when the function returns]

+You can check the container state by shelling back into it:

+`docker exec -it ID bash`

+and within it examine **nohup.out** which logs the job.
+Then exit as usually (`Ctrl-P, Ctrl-Q`).

 ### Reusing MKG Docker images